How we got started

 - Local Experts Weigh In On the Superintendent Search – The Front Porch

 - “Raising White Kids” by Denver Public Schools Grad – The Denver Post

 - Being a Thoughtful Consumer of School Choice – The Front Porch

-We are grateful to be supported by Park Hill Collective Impact, a backbone, facilitator, and connector for a growing network of partners committed to meeting the needs of families, in order to ensure that every single child in Park Hill is provided the supports needed to thrive academically, socially, emotionally and economically from birth through age 25.
+We are grateful to be supported by Denver Metro Community Impact, a backbone, facilitator, and connector for a growing network of partners committed to meeting the needs of families, in order to ensure that every single child in Park Hill is provided the supports needed to thrive academically, socially, emotionally and economically from birth through age 25.